lucassillito/GitHub-Pages-/index.md

 # **Early Life**

 <p>I was born in Houston, Texas, where I lived for only a year or two before moving to College Station.
 I later spent 2 years in Japan when I was four years old, staying there with my grandparents, my mother, and my brother.
-My mother was pregnant with my little brother at the time, and he was actually born in Japan.<p>
+My mother was pregnant with my little brother at the time, and he was actually born in Japan.
+I have three siblings, one sister and two brothers.
+As well as a dog who is a mix of miniature poodles and English springer spaniels (mini springer doodle.) <p>

 At a park in <a href="https://en.wikipedia.org/wiki/Koga,_Ibaraki">Koga, Ibakaraki</a>